menandmice/micetro_docs/guides/management-console/external_auth.rst

 Web Interface
 ^^^^^^^^^^^^^

-When single sign-on is enabled, it is possible to enable sign-on in the web interface if the web application is running on a Microsoft Windows Server.
+When single sign-on is enabled, it is possible to enable sign-on in the web interface if the Web Interface is running on a Microsoft Windows Server.

-To enable single sign-on in the web application, make sure that Single Sign-on and Single Sign-on for web are enabled in Micetro.
+To enable single sign-on in the Web Interface, make sure that Single Sign-on and Single Sign-on for web are enabled in Micetro.

 ..
   .. _disable-kernel-mode-auth: